DavidJCobb/gcc-plugin-bitpack/README - XML OUTPUT.md

 This node contains one child element for each noteworthy type in the to-be-serialized output.
 Child elements may use the node names `integral`, `struct`, `union`, or `unknown-type`.
 (The `unknown-type` node name is a fallback that should never appear in valid data.)

-Elements that represent struct and union types may contain `instructions` and `stats` elements (one each).
-They additionally may have the following attributes:
+Type elements may additionally have the following attributes:

 <dl>
    <dt><code>c-alignment</code></dt>